xatkit-bot-platform/xatkit/README.md

 Your local version of Xatkit is built in the `build` directory, you can install it and run the Greetings bot by following [these instructions](https://github.com/xatkit-bot-platform/xatkit#quick-start).

 **Note**: the `git submodule` command will initialize Xatkit submodules with the latest releases of Xatkit.
-If you want to use the development version, or if you need advanced configuration in your build you can check [this detailed article from our wiki](https://github.com/xatkit-bot-platform/xatkit/wiki).
+If you want to use the latest development version, or if you need advanced configuration in your build you can check [this detailed article from our wiki](https://github.com/xatkit-bot-platform/xatkit/wiki/Build-Xatkit).

 ## Troubleshooting